-The active site of an enzyme is the site which shows the highest metabolic activity by catalysing the enzyme-substrate complex into the products.
-The active site is found deep inside the enzyme which resembles a hole or small depression.
-An active site is a region which attaches the substrate molecule with the enzyme and thus catalysing the reaction.
+The active site of an enzyme is the region, which shows the highest metabolic activity by catalysing the enzyme-substrate complex into the products.
+The active site is found deep inside the enzyme, which resembles a hole or small depression.
+An active site is a region combining the specific substrate molecule with the enzyme and thus catalysing the reaction.

 Content: Active Site of an Enzyme

 - Definition of Enzyme’s Active Site